tecton-ai/tecton-terraform-setup/samples/dataplane_rift/README.md

 ## `dataplane_rift`

 This directory contains a Terraform module for deploying Tecton's data plane resources along with the [Rift](https://docs.tecton.ai/docs/concepts/compute-in-tecton#rift) compute engine.
-This module is intended for configurations where Rift compute runs within your AWS data plane account.
+This module is intended for configurations where Rift compute runs within your AWS account ('data plane').

 ### Using this Module